 As described in the Field-Level Mapping Template Guidance (introduced below), you will need at least:

-A technical expert who is familiar with the IT systems that capture and store contracting data and related documents, to identify the data elements within those systems.
+A data expert who is familiar with the IT systems that capture and store contracting data and related documents, to identify the data elements within those systems.

-A policy expert who is familiar with procurement legislation and procurement processes, to help identify which data elements match which OCDS fields, at a semantic level.
+A procurement expert who is familiar with procurement legislation and procedures, to identify which data elements match which OCDS fields, at a semantic level.